-Fiscal year 2015 enrollment is projected to be 350 students for KIPP Academy Nashville.
-During fiscal year 2014, KIPP Nashville also launch its second middle school, KIPP Nashville College Prep, and projected enrollment is approximately 90 students.
-Staring with 2014-2015, school year, KIPP Nashville opened KIPP Nashville Collegiate High School, serving students in grades 9-12 in East Nashville.
-KIPP Nashville also has plans for two elementary schools, serving grades K-4 to open in fiscal year 2016.
+Fiscal year 2014 enrollment was 91 students.
+This will grow considerably for fiscal year 2015 with an additional grade and enrollment expectations.
+With the opening of KIPP Nashville College Prep in fiscal year 2014, KIPP Nashville now operates two charter schools.
+Starting with the 2014-2015 school year, KIPP Nashville opened KIPP Nashville Collegiate High School, serving students in grades 9-12 in East Nashville.
+KIPP Nashville also has plans for two elementary schools serving grades K-4 to open in fiscal year 2016.

-The School anticipates that total Basic Education Program (BEP) funding will increase, because of increased enrollment.
-Additionally, the School expects per pupil BEP funding to be slightly lower in the 2014-2015 school year based on State budget information.
-For fiscal year 2015, the organization expects to continue its strong fundraising efforts for non-government funds.
+The school anticipates that total Basic Education Program (BEP) funding will increase, because of increased enrollment.
+Additionally, the school expects per pupil BEP funding to be slightly lower in the 2014-2015 school year based on State budget information.
+For fiscal year 2015, the organization expects to continue its strong fund-raising efforts for non-government funds.
 KIPP believes a continued focus on cultivating the existing donor base, the successful execution of the annual community fundraising breakfast and a larger Board of Directors committed to hitting fundraising targets will help the School reach this goal.
 These non-government resources are an important funding source to fill the current funding gap of KIPP Nashville, and to fuel the strategic growth plans for KIPP Nashville.